-Timing of revenue recognition may differ from the timing of invoicing to customers and receipt of payment.
-For the sale of its products, the Company generally recognizes revenue at a point in time through the ship-and-bill performance obligations.
+For the sale of its products, the Company recognizes revenue upon the transfer of control of products to its customers, typically upon shipment from its facilities.
 For the subscription of its products, the Company generally recognizes revenue over the subscription term commencing upon the completion of customer training.
 For service agreements, the Company generally invoices customers at the beginning of the coverage period and records revenue related to the billed amounts over time, equivalent to the coverage period of the maintenance and support contract.

-Deferred revenue is comprised mainly of unearned revenue related to extended support and maintenance contracts (Ekso Care), but also includes other offerings for which the Company has been paid in advance and earns revenue when the Company transfers control of the product or service.
+Deferred revenue is comprised mainly of unearned revenue related to service agreement contracts (Ekso Care), but also includes other offerings for which the Company has been paid in advance and earns revenue when the Company transfers control of the product or service.